-The following table shows the catch of fish, crustaceans, and molluscs for the years 1969-70 to 1973-74 landed at Victorian ports irrespective of the waters in which they were caught.
-Also included are fish, etc., landed by Victorian fishermen in South Australia.
+The following table shows the catch of fish, crustaceans, and molluscs for the years 1970-71 to 1974-75 landed at Victorian ports irrespective of the waters in which they were caught.
+Up to and including 1973-74, fish, etc., landed by Victorian fishermen in South Australia are also included.